Runaway Traveller

 My Saily eSIM didn’t work for about 8 hours when I first switched it on, but once it kicked in it was perfectly fine.
 The ad-blocker was a nice perk.

-So far, I haven’t had any issues with the functionality of Holafly.
+So far, my Holafly eSIMs have all worked perfectly.
 The set up was super easy with step-by-step guides and images.
 It’s maybe a liiiiittle bit confusing the first time you do it because there are a few settings to adjust, but I promise it becomes clear.
 The more you use an eSIM — any eSIM — the most you’ll understand what the settings are for.

 Customer service